Campaign history

 The aim of the campaign was to reflect the diversity of Spanish tourist destinations and products through a wide range of visuals and spots.
 It was also the first campaign to include creative materials exclusively designed for the Asian market.

-The campaign was structured around two main creative lines: one connected to a differentiation campaign and another linked to a segmentation campaign.
+The campaign was developed around two main creative lines: one linked to a differentiation campaign, and the other linked to a segmentation campaign.
 The first involved the creativity inherent to an image campaign in which the aim was to show Spanish lifestyle as a differentiating factor of Spain as a tourist destination.
 The second saw creativity associated with a product campaign to reflect the different elements that are part of the product portfolio being promoted by Turespaña.

 Spain Addicts 2011